PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-08 07:17:15
+Last updated: 2024-04-08 07:17:49
-Random Quote: The baby slide right out, huh?
-It's like a 'whoosh', like a waterslide.
-[Lily screaming] Slightly painful waterslide. - Dr. Sonya
+Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell